wp-plugins/wp-spamshield/readme.txt

 *released 07/9/15*

 * Fixed a bug with some of the anti-spam checks not being properly verified on certain server configurations with dynamic IP addresses.
-* Made various code improvements.
+* Made various minor code improvements.
 * Updated the spam filters.

 = 1.9.4 =